redis-developer/redis-om-node-tutorial/README.md

 > Remember that _top-level await_ stuff I mentioned at the top of the document?
 There it is!

 Now we have all the pieces that we need to create a `Repository`.
 Repositories are the main interface into Redis OM.
-They give use the methods to read, write, and remove entities.
+They give us the methods to read, write, and remove entities.
 Create a repository—and make sure it's exported as you'll need it when we get into the Express stuff:

 ```javascript
 export let songRepository = new Repository(schema, client)